-The location was chosen because it is a high desert and is elevated at 7,200 feet above the sea level.
-The grid was erected on the middle of the plateau.
+The location was chosen because it is a high desert and is elevated at 7,200 feet above sea level.
+The grid was erected in the middle of the plateau.
 The isolation and wildness of the place appealed to De Maria as the perfect setup for Mother Nature’s greatest light show.

 Visiting the Field